-Dogs

-It is unlawful in Greensboro to let dogs run at large or in the streets or on sidewalks.
-Also it is a policy of the Association that dogs must be walked on a leash within the Colony.
+Dogs- It is unlawful in Greensboro to let dogs run at large or in the streets or on sidewalks.
+Also, it is a policy of the Association that dogs must be walked on a leash within the Colony.
 Dogs should be walked only in wooded natural areas toward the north and east boundaries of the grounds.
 Any "accidents" in other common areas must be cleaned up by the pet owner.
 Dogs should never be chained or secured outside a residence, unless it is within a gated patio.

-Cats (Revised June 2009)

-Beginning July 1, 2009, residents may have only indoor cats.
-Because we have a few indoor-outdoor cats at this time, they will be "grandfathered" in, but any new cats in grandfathered households must be indoor cats exclusively.
+Cats- (Revised June 2009) Beginning July 1, 2009, residents may have only indoor cats.
+Because we have a few indoor/outdoor cats at this time, they will be "grandfathered" in, but any new cats in grandfathered households must be indoor cats exclusively.
 Grandfathered cats need not be walked on a leash (it is no longer a N.C. law).
 However, this does not mean that cats and their owners can do whatever they wish.
 Each cat owner must respectfully consider the neighbors' view of cats and be mindful of when the cat is allowed out, where it is, and what it is doing.
 If neighbors still find the cats objectionable, digging in flowerbeds, killing birds, or being a nuisance in any other way, they can call Guilford Country Animal Control at 336-641-5990, M-Sat., 8-5 PM.

-From Guilford County Animal Control:
+From Guilford County Animal Control.

-Cats, cats, cats.
-What's the deal with cats running at large?
-Can they?
-Is there a leash law for cats?
 Animal Control advocates for responsible pet ownership.
-Responsible pet ownership includes keeping cats under control of an owner.
+Responsible pet ownership includes keeping cats and dogs under control of an owner.
 The Animal Control Ordinance does not mandate a leash for cats.
-Therefore, cats can run at large; however, when a cat becomes a nuisance to an adjoining neighbor, a walker or jogger, Animal Control can take steps to investigate and trap the nuisance cat(s).
+Therefore, cats can run at large; however, when a cat or dog becomes a nuisance to an adjoining neighbor, a walker or jogger, Animal Control can take steps to investigate and trap the nuisance animal(s).
 If an owner can be found, we will issue a citation.
 Citations are for violations of the Animal Control Ordinance, and violations can result in fines, most commonly in the range of \$25 - \$100.
 Persistent complaints to our Property Manager also can result in Association fines.